-Hahnemann has this idea that undiluted doses intensified the symptoms and exacerbated the condition, sometimes causing dangerous toxic reactions.
-He therefore specified that the substances be diluted, due to his belief that succussion activated the “vital energy” of the diluted substance and made it stronger.
+Hahnemann has this idea that undiluted doses intensify the symptoms and exacerbate the condition, sometimes causing dangerous toxic reactions.
+He specified that the substances be diluted due to his belief that succussion activated the “vital energy” of the diluted substance and made it stronger.

 What science says about homeopathy

 There is little room for discussion or interpretation here — although there’s been no lack of trying.
 Study after study has tried to find evidence or even just a workable mechanism for homeopathy, but they’ve found the exact opposite.
 There’s no mechanism behind homeopathy, and there’s no effect past a placebo.